SeanoNET/RoomTempDashboard/README.md

 - `cd RoomTempDashboard/src`
 - `dotnet restore && dotnet run`

+## Local Stack

+See [RoomTempMQTTConsumer](https://github.com/SeanoNET/RoomTempMQTTConsumer) for running the MQTT consumer - this replaces all the cloud services with local alternatives.
+The local version uses postgres as the db engine due to mssql not supported being supported on arm processors yet.
+Using postgres will allow you to run this stack on a Raspberry Pi or other arm32 devices.

 ### Config

-Add `DataSource` connection string to your `appsettings.json` see [Creating the SQL Database](#Creating-the-SQL-Database)
+Configure the [Postgres](https://www.postgresql.org/) `DataSource` connection string to your `appsettings.json`

-> If running the local version of the [RoomTempMQTTConsumer](https://github.com/SeanoNET/RoomTempMQTTConsumer) you do not need to create the database and tables manually.
+> Setup and start the [RoomTempMQTTConsumer](https://github.com/SeanoNET/RoomTempMQTTConsumer) first, it will generate the database and tables for you.

 ```JSON
 {